Blazeblight/Origins-Datapacks/README.md

 ### Blighted Soul

 Afflicted by a permanent curse, the Blighted Soul lives off of the lifeforce of other living beings by stealing their souls.
+Requires Origins 1.1.0+
 *Note: This origin is incompatible with Origins 1.1.2 due to a bug that affects removal of Resource powers.
-A version that will workaround this bug might be coming.
+A version that will work around this bug might be coming.
 No promises though.*

 #### Abilities

 - Soul Sustenance (Passive Ability): You have no need for food.
 Instead, you are sustained by stealing the souls of other entities.
 Health regeneration is constant but reduces your stored souls.
+    - Minimum 0, Maximum 250, Starts at 125
+    - Regenerates 0.25 HP every second in exchange for 1 Soul Sustenance
 - Marked Target (Passive Ability): The last entity you hit will be marked for a few seconds.
 Most of your skills will only work on marked entities.
+    - Mark lasts for 5 seconds
+    - You can have multiple entities marked.
 - Ability Switch (New Mechanic): You can switch your active abilities with the Load Hotbar Activator and Save Hotbar Activator keys.
+    - Group 1: Offensive Abilities
+    - Group 2: Movement Abilities
+    - Group 3: Defensive Abilities
+    - Group 4: Upgrades
 - Soul Siphon (Active Ability): [Primary, Group 1] When in close proximity to a marked target, you can siphon part of their soul, reducing the damage they deal and sustaining you.
 The siphon becomes stronger the closer you are.
-Using this ability will remove the mark from the target.
+Using this ability will remove the mark from the target(s).
+    - Cooldown: 5 seconds
+    - Cooldown resets if the power fails.
+    - Fails if there is no marked entity within 15 blocks
+    - Can hit multiple entities at once.
+    - Weakens every 3 blocks of distance, up to a maximum range of 15 blocks
+    - 0-3 blocks
+        - Lasts 12.5 seconds
+        - -90% damage dealt
+        - Takes 0.1 damage every 0.5 seconds
+        - Increases Soul Sustenance for you by 10
+    - 3-6 blocks
+        - Lasts 10 seconds
+        - -75% damage dealt
+        - Increases Soul Sustenance for you by 8
+    - 6-9 blocks
+        - Lasts 7.5 seconds
+        - -50% damage dealt
+        - Increases Soul Sustenance for you by 5
+    - 9-12 blocks
+        - Lasts 6 seconds
+        - -30% damage dealt
+        - Increases Soul Sustenance for you by 1
+    - 12-15 blocks
+        - Lasts 4 seconds
+        - -15% damage dealt
 - Disturbance (Active Ability): [Secondary, Group 1] You ravage your marked target's soul, briefly disrupting its stability.
 Disturbed souls take more damage from attacks and are slowed for a few seconds.
 Using this ability will remove the mark on your target.
+    - Cooldown: 5 seconds
+    - Costs 5 Soul Sustenance
+    - Fails if there is no marked entity within 15 blocks
+    - Cooldown resets if the power fails
+    - Can hit multiple entities at once
+    - Debuff
+        - Lasts 10 seconds
+        - -25% movement speed
 - Ethereal Dash (Active Ability): [Primary, Group 2] You can perform a quick dash towards the direction you are looking at.
+    - Cooldown: 10 seconds
+    - Costs 2 Soul Sustenance
 - No Escape (Active Ability): [Secondary, Group 2] When far from your marked target, you can teleport behind your target.
-This will disable Soul Siphon for a few seconds.
+    - Cooldown: 10 seconds
+    - Costs 10 Soul Sustenance
+    - Fails if the closest entity is within 15 blocks of you.
+    - Cooldown resets if the power fails
 - Spectral Defense (Toggled Ability): [Primary, Group 3] You can power or depower a spectral shield, giving you a strong damage resistance when active.
 This can be toggled on even when not fully charged.
+    - Lasts 30 seconds maximum
+    - Takes 60 seconds to recharge to maximum
+    - -90% damage taken
+        - Stacks multiplicatively after Rotting Body
+    - Character appears bluish and emits soul particles while this is active.
 - Boosted Regeneration (Toggled Ability): [Secondary, Group 3] You can boost your health regeneration.
 However, this will make it consume more Soul Sustenance.
+    - Regeneration is bumped to 0.50 HP every second in exchange of 3 Soul Sustenance
-- Rotting Body (Major Debuff): Your body has been weakened by the curse, making you have less health, take more damage and knockback from physical attacks, and deal less damage.
+- Rotting Body (Major Debuff): Your body has been weakened by the curse, making you have less health, take more damage and knockback, and deal less damage.
+    - -60% Max HP
+    - -75% damage dealt
+    - +100% damage taken
-- Reform (Active Ability): [Primary, Group 4] With a full Soul Sustenance, you can increase your maximum health by half a heart.
-This is capped at 8 hearts.
+- Reform (Active Ability): [Primary, Group 4] With a full Soul Sustenance, you can increase your maximum health.
+This is capped at 80%.
+    - Cooldown: 300 seconds
+    - Requires 250 Soul Sustenance
+    - Costs 220 Soul Sustenance
+    - Increases max HP by 5%
+        - Stacks additively with Rotting Body
 - Etherealize (Active Ability): [Secondary, Group 4] With a full Soul Sustenance, you can decrease the amount of damage you take from physical attacks.
 This is capped at +25%.
+    - Cooldown: 600 seconds
+    - Requires 250 Soul Sustenance
+    - Costs 220 Soul Sustenance
+    - Decreases damage taken by 25%
+        - Stacks additively with Rotting Body